 Penalties: If you don't sign up for Part B when you first become eligible, you may have to pay a penalty if you did not have health insurance through an employer or union.
 The penalty is an additional 10% of the Part B premium for each 12-month period you did not enroll.

 Part D is your prescription drug coverage.

 Premium costs.
 The monthly fee you pay varies by the plan you choose.
-The average premium for the last several years has been about $30, and in 2015, the average is $33.
+The average premium for 2017 is $34.
 If you have a higher income, you may pay more each month.
-In 2015, households with income of more than $170,000 or individuals with income greater than $85,000 pay on average $45 per month.
+If your income is over $85,000 you will pay your plan premium plus an additional fee, ranging from $13.30 to $76.20, depending on your income.

 Deductible costs: Each year you pay a deductible before Medicare starts sharing the cost for your medicines.
-Although the deductible may vary from plan to plan, no plan may charge more than $320 in 2015.
-In 2016, the maximum will be $360.
+Although the deductible may vary from plan to plan, no plan may charge more than $400 in 2017.

 After you've paid the deductible, your Medicare prescription drug plan kicks in and you pay a copay or coinsurance.